-I am greatly aided in this task by the very comprehensive and inclusive work, under the wise leadership of John Fingleton, to craft a vision for the ICN's second decade.
-This document will guide not only my tenure, but also -I am sure- that of my successors.
+As I have already mentioned, I am greatly aided in this task by the very comprehensive and inclusive work, under the wise leadership of John Fingleton, to craft a vision for the ICN's second decade.
+This document will guide not only my tenure, but also - I am sure - that of my successors.

 The Working Groups are the powerful engine propelling the ICN forward.
-I am most grateful for their commitment to produce concrete, solid and widely relevant work products, and I will rely on these groups to continue their excellent work.
+I am most grateful for their commitment to produce concrete, solid, and widely relevant work products, and I will rely on these groups to continue their excellent work.

-I have the good fortune of being able to rely on a Steering Group composed of people with such a high degree of leadership experience, in-depth knowledge and commitment to our organization.
-If the Working Groups are the ICN's engine and impulse, the Steering Group is the navigation system ensuring the thrust is used to maximum effectiveness.
+I have the good fortune of being able to rely on a Steering Group composed of people with such a high degree of leadership experience, in-depth knowledge, and commitment to our organization.
+If the Working Groups are the ICN's engine, the Steering Group is the navigation system ensuring the thrust is used to maximum effectiveness.

-I am especially honored to count on Vice Chairs of the very high caliber of Kazuhiko Takeshima, Bruno Lasserre and Andreas Mundt.
-As explained more fully below, I hope to channel as much of their time and attention as possible to ICN matters, to tackle crucial tasks for our network.
+I am especially honored to count on Vice Chairs of the very high caliber of Kazuhiko Takeshima, Bruno Lasserre, and Andreas Mundt.
+As I will touch upon later in this remarks, I hope to channel as much of their time and attention as possible to ICN matters, to tackle crucial tasks for our network.